hyungmogu/cloud-guru-monitoring-kubernetes-with-prometheus/04_run_prometheus_on_kubernetes/01_setting_up_prometheus.md

 ## Instructions - Setting up Prometheus Kube State Metrics

 1. Setup kube state metrics
+- `kube-state-metrics` is a pod that provides an easy way of gathering methrics on the Kubernetes API
+- `kube-state-mterics` information can be found [here](https://github.com/kubernetes/kube-state-metrics)
-- `---` allows to combine two kinds (e.g. Service and Deployment) into one
+- `---` allows to combine two or more kinds (e.g. Service and Deployment) in one file

 **Kubernetes Control Plane**
 ```